Garden: India

 Manasollasa is a twelfth century Sanskrit text that offers details on garden design and a variety of other subjects.
 Both public parks and woodland gardens are described, with about 40 types of trees recommended for the park in the Vana-krida chapter.
 Shilparatna, a text from the sixteenth century, states that flower gardens or public parks should be located in the northern portion of a town.

 Japan

 The earliest recorded Japanese gardens were the pleasure gardens of the Emperors and nobles.
-They are mentioned in several brief passages of the Nihon Shoki, the first chronicle of Japanese history, published in 720 CE.
+They were mentioned in several brief passages of the Nihon Shoki, the first chronicle of Japanese history, published in 720 CE.
 In spring 74 CE, the chronicle recorded: "The Emperor Keikō put a few carp into a pond, and rejoiced to see them morning and evening".
 The following year, "The Emperor launched a double-hulled boat in the pond of Ijishi at Ihare, and went aboard with his imperial concubine, and they feasted sumptuously together".
 In 486, the chronicle recorded that "The Emperor Kenzō went into the garden and feasted at the edge of a winding stream".